 Based on the list of EPM functionalities mentioned above, some may get confused as to what are the differences between EPM and a normal financial management system.

 The functionalities of these two processes might intertwine but the key differentiation is EPM’s capability to provide a forward-looking vision to the C-suite, allowing forecasting and budgeting up to 5 years in advance or more.

-Equipped with predictive analysis, you are able to pinpoint trends, produce quick and accurate decision using data accumulated from different departments.
-EPM allows you to perceive a single version of the truth, real-time data, and easy to read information right at your fingertips.
+Equipped with predictive analysis, you are able to pinpoint trends, and produce quick and accurate decisions using data accumulated from different departments.
+EPM allows you to perceive a single version of the truth, real-time data, and easy-to-read information right at your fingertips.

 More and more EPM vendors make use of technology advancements to improve their offerings.
-EPM products nowadays are even more user-friendly than before with graphic visualisations to dashboards, thereby extending data access outside of finance department.
+EPM products nowadays are even more user-friendly than before with graphic visualisations on dashboards, thereby extending data access outside of the finance department.

 Is EPM the same as Business Intelligence (BI)?

 As mentioned above, EPM systems are generally used by the finance department but it has the potential to extend beyond its border and into business operations.

 BI, on the other hand, is mainly driven by the IT department and is a platform, or sets of tools, serving the purpose of delivering information.

 Read more: Business Intelligence and Analytics - from A to Z

 Having said that, BI plays an important role in EPM as it offers analysis and reporting functions that aid the decision-making process.
 Gaining access to a pool of data and drawing out only the most relevant one is not easy.
 We have discussed before, data in today's business world is enormous and chaotic, and the ability to handle such sheer volume quickly and effectively can give your organisation a better head start.